-Here are three strategies for those trying to save money in college.
+Here are three ideas for those trying to save money in college.

 1. Open a high-yield savings account.
 By the time you get to college, you may already have a checking account in place.
-And if your parents have drilled the importance of saving money regularly into your head, you may already have your own basic savings account.
+And if your parents have drilled in the importance of saving money regularly, you may already have a basic savings account too.
 But now that you’re on your way toward adulthood, it’s time to think about graduating to a high-yield savings account.

 2. Make savings automatic.
 Hey, every little bit counts.
-You don’t have to wait until you’ve hoarded a large chunk of money in your checking account before putting some of that money into savings.
-Thanks to automatic deposits, you can take a more hands-off approach to saving money.
+And you don’t have to wait until you’ve hoarded a large chunk of money in your checking account before putting some of that money into savings.
+Check with your bank to see if your account has an automatic deposits feature.
+With automatic deposits, you can take a more hands-off approach to saving money.

-Automatic deposits let you schedule recurring deposits to your savings account – you just have to say when and how much.
+Automatic deposits basically allow you to schedule recurring deposits to your savings account – you just have to say when and how much.
 By stashing a little away every month, you can see your savings grow over time thanks to the power of compound interest.
 Automating your savings also means one less thing for you to think about in school.
-Now you can fully focus on learning exactly why the mitochondria is the powerhouse of the cell.

 3. Bring some clarity to your money.
 Making a budget may help increase your chances of reaching your savings goals.
-A budget forces you to think honestly about your needs and wants.
-Are there expenses you can cut to help beef up your savings contributions each month?
-Hint: the answer is probably “yes.”
+A budget forces you to take a hard look at your needs and wants.
+Are there expenses you can reduce or cut to help beef up your savings contributions each month?

-Budgeting sounds like a chore but you don’t have to do it alone.
-There are plenty of budgeting apps out there that can help track your spending, income and accounts.
-When you can see how you’re spending money, it can help you create a realistic budget.
+Budgeting doesn't have to be a chore.
+There are plenty of budgeting and money management apps out there that can help track your spending, income and accounts.
+When you can see how you’re spending money, it can help you create a more realistic budget.

 There are many websites (maybe too many) that will tell you that saving money and budgeting are easy to do.
-But the truth is: It’s not.
+The truth is: It’s not always so effortless.
 It takes time, discipline and patience.
-That said, it’s definitely doable.
+But you got this!